MysteryPancake/Houdini-VBD/README.md

 Very early WIP of Vertex Block Descent in Houdini.
 It runs natively without any plugins, as god intended.

-I made an OpenCL version for performance, and a VEX version for debugging.
+There's an OpenCL version for performance, and a VEX version for debugging.
 Both are included in the HIP files.

-Currently I've implemented everything from [TinyVBD](https://github.com/AnkaChan/TinyVBD), which isn't much.
+Currently it has everything from [TinyVBD](https://github.com/AnkaChan/TinyVBD), which isn't much.
 TinyVBD (and AVBD) use mass-spring energy.

 The current version is very unstable, [it will explode randomly](#why-does-it-explode-randomly).